open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 # OpenTelemetry Client Design Principles

-This document defines common principles that will help designers create language libraries that are easy to use, are uniform across all supported languages, yet allow enough flexibility for language-specific expressiveness.
+This document defines common principles that will help designers create OpenTelemetry clients that are easy to use, are uniform across all supported languages, yet allow enough flexibility for language-specific expressiveness.

-The language libraries are expected to provide full features out of the box and allow for innovation and experimentation through extensibility points.
+The OpenTelemetry clients are expected to provide full features out of the box and allow for innovation and experimentation through extensibility points.

 The document does not attempt to describe an OpenTelemetry client API.
 For API specs see [specification](../README.md).